blazium-engine/blazium-docs/tutorials/troubleshooting.rst

 Variable refresh rate monitors need to adjust their gamma curves continuously to emit a consistent amount of light over time.
-This can cause flicker to appear in dark areas of the image when the refresh rate varies a lot, which occurs as the Godot editor only redraws when necessary.
+This can cause flicker to appear in dark areas of the image when the refresh rate varies a lot, which occurs as the Blazium editor only redraws when necessary.

 There are several workarounds for this: